We’re welcoming in the New Year with a look at just a few of the exciting things happening here at the Museum in 2013.

 In the summer, we’ll open Media Space, a brand new 1800 m² venue with two exhibition spaces and a café bar.
 A collaboration with the National Media Museum, Media Space will showcase some of the 3.2 million items from the National Photography Collection in a series of temporary exhibitions.

-Finally, we’ll end the year with an exploration of one of the great scientific and engineering endeavours of our time: the Large Hadron Collider at CERN in Geneva.
+Finally, we’ll end the year with an exploration of one of the great scientific and engineering endeavors of our time: the Large Hadron Collider at CERN in Geneva.

 Opening in autumn 2013, this new exhibition will give visitors a close-up look at remarkable examples of CERN engineering, including the vast dipole magnets.
 We’re working with CERN scientists and theatrical experts to produce a truly immersive experience which transports visitors into the heart of the LHC.